Catalog 2017–2018: M.S. in Tropical Conservation Biology and Environmental Science

 - Is financial aid available?

-Graduate assistantship positions may be available (Contact program chair, Dr. Ostertag: (firstname.lastname@example.org).
+Graduate assistantship positions may be available (Contact program chair, Dr. Ostertag: (email@example.com)).
 You may also contact faculty and participating agencies for financial assistance.
-Students interested in any type of financial aid must have submitted the FAFSA; students who are may qualify for the $1,000 Graduate Opportuntity Grant.
+Students interested in assistantship positions must have submitted the FAFSA; students who meet the deadline for financial aid will have priority for assistantship positions and other aid.
 Contact the UH-Hilo Financial Aid Office for more information.

 - Do I need to write a Master’s Thesis?

-The Thesis Track requires course work and a thesis of original research.
-The Internship Track requires course work, an internship, and research papers.
+Plan A requires course work and a thesis of original research.
+Plan B requires course work, an internship, and research papers.

 Total Credits Required: